OsaidM/CohortDataStrucuters/README.md

 a very cool website that provides you with the basic operations for each data structure

 [techiedelight](https://www.techiedelight.com/Category/Array/)
-a very cool one that provides you with necessary code for most the datastructres
+a very cool one that provides you with necessary code for most of the datastructres

 **additional resources:**
 - [geeksforgeeks](https://www.geeksforgeeks.org/java/?ref=leftbar)